Skip to main content

 9 mentions Positive Neutral Negative

-The music in the game has been widely praised for its nostalgic and relaxing qualities, reminiscent of the original Ragnarok Online soundtrack.
-Players appreciate the fantastic original score, which enhances the overall experience and evokes fond memories of their youth.
-The soundtrack is considered a significant highlight, contributing to the game's charm and enjoyment.
+The music in the game is widely praised for its nostalgic and relaxing qualities, closely resembling the original Ragnarok soundtrack.
+Players appreciate the memorable and fantastic soundtrack, which significantly enhances the overall experience and brings back fond memories.

 • “If only to enjoy the fantastic soundtrack.”